 Alternative 3: The UE sends the PDCP SN gap report again after connecting to the target gNB.

-RAN3 would like to ask RAN2 to provide feedback on the feasibility of using Alternative 3 assuming no change to Uu interface.
-Otherwise, RAN3 will discuss the network-based solutions, i.e., Alternative 1 and Alternative 2.
+RAN3 would like to ask RAN2 to evaluate the feasibility and usefulness of using Alternative 3.
+If RAN2 cannot support Alternative 3, RAN3 will discuss the network-based solutions, i.e., Alternative 1 and Alternative 2.

 2. Actions: